alnitak/flutter_opencv_dlib/README.md

 viewfinder is rotated.
 For this purpose, in the example/lib/main.dart there is the [isRunninOnEmulator] const used to define the starting viewfinder rotation.

 The the camera on Linux, uses frames provided by [cv::VideoCapture] OpenCV lib, it stores them into a OpenGL texture and send them back to a Texture() Flutter widget.
 This should work on Windows and Mac, but it's not implemented.
-So the camera is not yet available these OSes, but the plugin should work for example providing photos/images to it.
+So the camera is not yet available on these OSes, but the plugin should work for example providing photos/images to it.

 The c/c++ shared source code (for all platforms) is stored into ios/Classes/cpp for further iOS release.